 What Does Employment Discrimination Looks Like?

 Employment discrimination looks like intentional and unintentional unequal treatment based on protected characteristics.
-This may include refusing to hire someone because of race, gender identity, religious beliefs, age, or another factor.
+It can mean not hiring someone due to their race, gender, religion, age, or other factors.

 Are You Being Discriminated At Work?